flutter/website/src/codelabs/implicit-animations.md

 The preceding examples show how:

-- Implicit animations allow you to transition between values for specific widget properties.
+- Implicit animations allow you to animate the transition between values for specific widget properties.
 - The `duration` parameter allows you to set how long the animation takes to complete.